hapnesbitt/Athena/README.md

 Telemachus: Don't think me rude but these wooers couldn't care less about the bones of those whose house they loot.
 But may I ask who you are.

 Athena: I avow to be Mentes friend of your Fathers.
+As you can see I am here with a ships crew I came to see your father they said he what is with his people but looks like the cards are holding him up odysseus isn't dead he's a prisoner on a far off island but tell me are you really so tall you are definitely the son of Odysseus!

+Telemachus: Yes I am my mother says they say I am same as you.